 INTERNSHIPS & OPPORTUNITIES The department features modern teaching and research laboratories in which students use high-tech, state-of-the-art instruments routinely used in research and industry.
 We offer undergraduate research experiences during the school year and in the summer.
 We also help students locate summer internships such as the Research Experiences for Undergraduates (REU) program administered by the National Science Foundation.

-CAREER OPTIONS The chemistry major prepares students for graduate school in chemistry and related fields such as biochemistry, molecular biology, medicinal chemistry, and pharmaceutical, forensic and environmental science.
+CAREER OPTIONS The Chemistry major prepares students for graduate school in chemistry and related fields such as biochemistry, molecular biology, medicinal chemistry, and pharmaceutical, forensic and environmental science.
 The major also prepares students for careers in governmental laboratories and industry.
 Many of Drake's chemistry alumni have earned graduate degrees in chemistry, physics and medicine while many others have taken rewarding jobs in industry, government and academic institutions.

-HONORS The department gives awards for Freshman Academic Performance, Introductory Research Promise (Marguerite Wilson Award), Organic Chemistry Academic Performance, Junior Level Research Promise (Coppack Award), Analytical Academic Research (American Chemical Society), Outstanding Senior, Analytical Chemistry Academic Achievement (American Chemical Society)
+HONORS The department gives awards for Freshman Academic Performance, Introductory Research Promise (Marguerite Wilson Award), Organic Chemistry Academic Performance, Junior Level Research Promise (Coppock Award), Analytical Academic Research (American Chemical Society), Outstanding Senior, Analytical Chemistry Academic Achievement (American Chemical Society)

 STUDENT ORGANIZATIONS AND ACTIVITIES Students are encouraged to use the chemistry resource room for study, take an active part in Chemistry Club activities and become student affiliate members of the American Chemical Society (ACS).